vitoska26/agrotech_project/README.md

   * Orange - VCC for sensors and analog pins for relays (also yellow)
   * Brown - 12V power supply or GND for relays and sensors
 # Water System
-Water flow needs to be constant all the time.
-Connect your main tube to the water source and then divide it between the various spots you'll want to water.
+Water flow needs to be constant at all time.
+Connect your main tube to the water source and then divide it between the various spots you'll want to irrigate.
 We recommand the following layout [click me](https://github.com/vitoska26/agrotech_project/blob/main/Images/irrigation%20layout.jpeg).
 Using the 4L/h nozzles make an exit for the drippers to connect.
 Stick the drippers close to the plant's roots.
-We've concluded that for maximize control it is recommanded to place 3 drippers at various points and one dripper in the close proximity of the sensor, in order to not water it to much.
+We've concluded that for maximize control it is recommanded to place 3 drippers at various points and one dripper in the close proximity of the sensor, in order to not over irrigate the plant.

 # Code
 * Start by calibrating your sensor's wet&dry values. you can use this [link](https://github.com/vitoska26/agrotech_project/blob/main/Code/soil_moisture_sensor_calibrating.ino)